 This trial builds on initial data from NIAID’s Adaptive COVID-19 Treatment Trial (ACTT) that demonstrated Gilead’s investigational antiviral, remdesivir, may improve time to recovery in hospitalized patients with COVID-19.
 BET will evaluate the combination of lenzilumab and remdesivir on treatment outcomes versus placebo and remdesivir in hospitalized COVID-19 patients.
-The trial is expected to enroll 100 patients in each arm of the study with an interim analysis for efficacy after 50 patients have been enrolled in each arm.
+The trial was planned to enroll 100 patients in each arm of the study with an interim analysis for efficacy after 50 patients had been enrolled in each arm.

 With data from the BET and our ongoing Phase III study, we expect to have data from approximately 500 hospitalized COVID-19 patients.